 One of the most important considerations for media and communications providers to consider when going OTT is how their technology partners engage and how they get you up and running.
 After signing, do the tech partner hand you the keys to the car and ask you to drive and remain at arm’s length from your project and goals?
-Or, do they get in the car with you, hand you the keys and ask you where you want to go?
+Or do they get in the car with you, hand you the keys, and ask you where you want to go?
 Fundamentally it’s about finding partners that are passionate about making their customers successful and who are invested in their success every step of the way.
-We’ve found that larger media and communications providers that are going OTT prefer the latter approach and the most successful embrace their tech providers as true partners.
+We’ve found that larger media and communications providers going OTT prefer the latter approach, and the most successful embrace their tech providers as true partners.

 When looking for the right revenue management provider, presence in the region you plan on targeting is essential to ensuring the best possible customer experience for OTT subscribers.